Introducing The Larry H. and Gail Miller Entrepreneurship Program at Southern Utah University

 Students learn how to start, run, and exit a business, as one would expect.
 However there are some aspects of the program that are unique to SUU.

-- The entrepreneurship program is a campus-wide resource, and currently students from 28 different majors are taking classes in entrepreneurship.
+• The entrepreneurship program is a campus-wide resource, and students from 30+ majors take entrepreneurship courses.

 Experience